BoxyMo car insurance review

 The telematics ("black box") car insurance from BoxyMo aims to reward you for driving safely, but it only covers Northern Ireland.
 Here's what else you need to know.

-BoxyMo is geared towards young, newly qualified and learner drivers in Northern Ireland.
+BoxyMo is geared towards young drivers and learner drivers in Northern Ireland.
 Each comprehensive policy requires a black box device to be fitted to your car to monitor your driving habits.
 BoxyMo claims not to add any curfews to your driving, and it offers a courtesy car and European cover as standard.
 Here’s what else we think you should know.

 Who is BoxyMo?